mikerst/mikethomas.design/src/work/reimagining-making-emails.md

 ## Solution #1 — Sketch Library

-The team were well-travelled Sketch users, and so we took the decision right away to focus our efforts on producing a library file containing our email design language abstracted and broken down in to their various parts, based upon atomic design principles.
+The team were well-travelled Sketch users, and so we took the decision to focus our efforts on producing a library file containing our email design language abstracted and broken down in to their various parts, based upon atomic design principles.

 Nothing was added to the library unless it was to be used and re-used in other email creatives.
 Legacy and one-off materials were left out to avoid clutter.
-The end result was a fairly lean, paired back file that contained only the necessary basics.
+The end result was a fairly lean, paired back file that contained only what was necessary at the time.

 <figure>
   <img src="/_assets/img/case-study__email__stylekit.jpg" />